Wounded Knee Occupation

 Oglala and AIM activists controlled the town for 71 days while the United States Marshals Service, FBI agents, and other law enforcement agencies cordoned off the area.
 The activists chose the site of the 1890 Wounded Knee Massacre for its symbolic value.
 In March, a U.S. Marshal was shot by gunfire coming from the town, which ultimately resulted in paralysis.
 Frank Clearwater (of Cherokee and Apache nations) was shot and wounded on April 17, dying 8 days later on April 25, 1973, and Lawrence "Buddy" Lamont (Oglala) was shot and killed on April 26, 1973.
 Ray Robinson, a civil rights activist who joined the protesters, disappeared during the events.
 It was later determined that he had been buried on the reservation after allegedly being killed during a confrontation with AIM members.

+Following Lamont's death the two sides agreed to a truce, which led to the end of the occupation.
+Remedial steps were part of the negotiated resolution.

 The occupation attracted wide media coverage, especially after the press accompanied two U.S. Senators from South Dakota to Wounded Knee.
 The events electrified Native Americans, and many Native American supporters traveled to Wounded Knee to join the protest.
 At the time there was widespread public sympathy for the goals of the occupation, as Americans were becoming more aware of longstanding issues of injustice related to Natives.
 Afterward AIM leaders Dennis Banks and Russell Means were indicted on charges related to the events, but their 1974 case was dismissed by the federal court for prosecutorial misconduct, a decision upheld on appeal.